TeXitoi/blue-pill-quickstart/README.md

 # blue-pill-quickstart [![Build status](https://travis-ci.org/TeXitoi/blue-pill-quickstart.svg?branch=master)](https://travis-ci.org/TeXitoi/blue-pill-quickstart)

-Quickstart a Rust project for the [blue pill board](https://wiki.stm32duino.com/index.php?title=Blue_Pill), or any STM32F103xx board.
+Quickstart a Rust project for the [blue pill](https://wiki.stm32duino.com/index.php?title=Blue_Pill), or any similar STM32F103xx board.

 ## Quickstart a new project

-This section suppose your computer is already ready to hack on a blue pill.
+This section assumes your computer is ready to hack on a blue pill.

 Get and cleanup: